A 12-year-old student who was traveling by New York City Transit ...Learn More

 Another important issue to know is that your claim against an emergency responder most likely involves a public entity, like a county or municipality.
 If this is the case, there are different rules to follow for filing a claim, and your timeframe is much shorter than the usual statute of limitations applied to most personal injury cases.
 You will want to contact an experienced personal injury attorney right away to protect your rights.
 Your lawyer will act quickly to determine if your claim involves public or private entities and be sure to rile the appropriate notices to preserve your rights.

-If you were in a car that was hit by an emergency vehicle, or if you were struck by an emergency vehicle while crossing the street or getting out of your car, contact New York personal injury lawyer Leandros A. Vrionedes, P.C. for a free consultation regarding your rights to be compensated for your injuries.
+If you were in a car that was hit by an emergency vehicle, or if you were struck by an emergency vehicle while crossing the street or getting out of your car, contact New York emergency vehicle accident attorney Leandros A. Vrionedes, P.C. for a free consultation regarding your rights to be compensated for your injuries.